 While the Pixel 6 Pro isn’t the best smartphone money can buy right now, it comes pretty close.
 Google has stepped up its smartphone game lately, and this next-gen Android headliner is its crowning achievement.

 A particularly strong camera, a fantastic screen and a great software experience all add up to a genuinely top-tier package.
 It doesn’t sport the best battery life or power, but those minor shortcomings aside, the Pixel 6 Pro finally sees Google take its place at the smartphone industry’s top table, with the device easily ranking among the best Android phones.

 - Check out our Google Pixel 6 review

 Google Pixel 6 Pro release date and price

-The Google Pixel 6 Pro was officially launched on October 19 after more than a month of teasers and reveals from the company.
-The Pixel 6 Pro release date was for October 28 in the US, UK and Australia.
+The Google Pixel 6 Pro was officially announced on October 19, 2021, after more than a month of teasers and reveals from the company.
+The Pixel 6 Pro release date was October 28 in the US, UK and Australia.

 The 256GB model costs $999 / £949 / AU$1,449 while the 512GB model costs $1,099 / AU$1,599.
 The 512GB model isn't available in the UK, and we don't currently expect the company to bring it out at a later date.